-Recently, my husband and I have been on a mission to shed a few pounds and because spaghetti squash is low in carbs, it has quickly become a staple in our house.
+Recently, I have been on a mission to shed a few pounds and because spaghetti squash is low in carbs, it has quickly become a staple in my house.
 In addition, spaghetti squash is super versatile and easy to prepare.
-My husband and I enjoy a delicious meal made with spaghetti squash at least once, maybe twice a week.
+I enjoy a delicious meal made with spaghetti squash at least once, maybe twice a week.

 First, I cut off the stem, cut the squash in half and scoop out the seeds.
 Then I place approximately 1/2 inch water into the bottom of a shallow baking dish.
 I sprinkle a little salt on the fleshy part of the squash and turn both halves upside down in the baking dish (see the picture above).
 Next, I microwave the squash on high for 20 – 25 minutes.

 Now comes the fun part!
 Remove the squash from the microwave and flip the halves over.
 Using the prongs of a fork, gently “fluff” the squash (it should resemble spaghetti noodles like in the picture above).
 Sometimes for a quick and easy meal, I top the squash “noodles” with a tasty made from scratch spaghetti sauce or seasoned cooked shrimp with fresh parsley and a sprinkle of grated Parmesan cheese.
 YUMMY!

 According to the USDA (United States Department of Agriculture), one cup of cooked, unsalted spaghetti squash = 6.46 grams of carbohydrates.
 You can research specific food items and their nutrients on the USDA website – HERE.